simplyarjen/harvest-moon/README.md

 - [x] As a player I want to see a flat map
 - [x] As a player I want to toggle grid lines on the map
-- [ ] As a player I want to pause a game
+- [x] As a player I want to pause a game
-- [ ] As a player I want to move around the map
+- [ ] As a player I want to move the map around
 - [ ] As a player I want to save and load a game
 - [ ] As a player I want to zoom in and out on the map
 - [ ] As a player I want the map tile under my cursor to be highlighted